Academy Teachers

 Broadway Stars

-Erin Berger is a Montreal-based performer, voice teacher, and performing arts educator, equally at home in both musical theatre and opera.
+Erin is a Montreal-based performer, voice teacher, and performing arts educator, equally at home in both musical theatre and opera.
 Her performing career has taken her across Canada, the United States, and Europe.
-She holds a Masters of Music (Opera and Voice) and a Bachelor of Music (Voice Performance) from McGill University’s Schulich School of Music, and has been teaching the performing arts to students of all ages since 2007.
-Erin has worked as a voice teacher and musical director for Overture with the Arts (OWTA), Hudson Theatre Works, and the West Island Theatre Association (WISTA).
-She is currently the voice teacher and musical director for Stagecoach Performing Arts, and has a private voice studio based in the West Island.
-Erin is thrilled to be returning to the Academy for a 3rd year!
+She holds a Master of Music (Opera and Voice) and a Bachelor of Music (Voice Performance) from McGill University’s Schulich School of Music, and has been teaching the performing arts to students of all ages since 2007.
+Erin has worked as a voice teacher and musical director for Stagecoach Performing Arts, Hudson Theatre Works, and the West Island Theatre Association (WISTA).
+She works closely with Overture with the Arts (OWTA) through various workshops, and is the musical director for their summer Musical Theatre Camp program.
+Erin is thrilled to be returning to the Academy for a fourth year!

 Broadway Stars